Status: Milestone 1 is ready to go.

 - Right click asset to open containing folder (and edit in new blender instance?)

-- Bundled assets folders as part of Blender install
+- Bundled Library asset repository as part of Blender install

 - Preferences: additional user defined asset folders